Introduction

 Why Most Network Performance Solutions Fail to Address Jitter’s Impact on Throughput

-Before any of the technologies discussed above can achieve their full potential, jitter’s negative impact on their performance, as well as its impact on network performance in general must be overcome..
+Before any of the technologies discussed above can achieve their full potential, jitter’s negative impact on their performance, as well as its impact on network performance in general must be overcome.

 Jitter-induced throughput collapse is triggered in the network transport layer (layer 4 of the OSI stack) by TCP’s congestion control algorithms (CCAs).
 These algorithms have no ability to determine whether jitter is due to actual congestion or other factors such as application behavior, virtualization, or wireless network issues.
-However, the standard approaches network administrators turn to, including those that AI Networking solutions also employ for improving network performance, generally don’t operate at the transport layer.
+However, the standard approaches network administrators turn to, including those that AI Networking and MCN solutions also employ for improving network performance generally don’t operate at the transport layer.
 When they do, they do little or nothing to address jitter-induced throughput collapse, and sometimes make it worse:

 • Jitter Buffers – Jitter buffers work at the application layer (layer7) by reordering packets and realigning packet timing to adjust for jitter before packets are passed to an application.
 While this may work for some applications, packet reordering and realignment creates random delays that can ruin performance for real-time applications and create more jitter.